Civil Service Commission

 3. Forwarding of the Minutes from the Personnel Review Board Meetings

-The Secretary to the Civil Service Commission forwards the minutes of the Milwaukee County Personnel Review Board of November 24, December 2 and December 8, 2025 and January 6 and January 20, 2026.
+The Secretary to the Civil Service Commission forwards the minutes of the Milwaukee County Personnel Review Board of February 3 and 17, 2026.

 Recommendation of the Department of Human Resources: Receive and Place on File.